Travel guide

 Photo: Arnold Nagy · Pexels

-Coverage in London: Tube, street, and neighborhoods
+Coverage in London: subway, streets, and neighborhoods

 Data at Heathrow, Gatwick, and other airports

 • Heathrow (LHR): the largest and closest.
-Metro (Piccadilly Line), Heathrow Express, or Elizabeth Line.
+Metro (Piccadilly line), Heathrow Express, or Elizabeth Line.
 With data, you can compare schedules and prices on the fly.

 • London City (LCY): the most central, ideal if you're on business.

-eSIM vs. hotel Wi-Fi and portable Wi-Fi
+eSIM vs hotel Wi-Fi and portable Wi-Fi

 How to activate your eSIM before flying